isaacflaum/Willy-Doos-Place/blog/_posts/2023-05-29-soil-moisture-sensor-2.markdown

 Eventually this did do the job.
 The soil moisture sensor communicated with the Pico to turn on or off the pump, but something was off.
 I'm not a huge fan of mixing water and electronics.
 The idea of the pump plus some wires having to be submerged in water didn't sit right.
 Sure it's only 3 Volts, but even the [seller doesn't recommend using it for long term projects - boo!](https://www.adafruit.com/product/4547)

 So what can we do?!?!?!
 Peristaltic water pumps to the rescue!
 What the heck are those and why are they so useful?
-The word `Peristaltic` comes from `Peristalsis`
+The word `Peristaltic` comes from `Peristalsis` defined as
 ```
 The wave-like muscle contractions that move food through the digestive tract.
 ```
-Similar to the human digestive tract, we can use a motor to expand and contract silicone tubing to push water (or other fluids)!
+Similar to the human digestive tract, we can use a motor to expand and contract silicone tubing to pump water (or other fluids)!
 Here is an example of the inside of a Peristaltic pump - note the 3 regions being `squeezed` by the rotating piece and how this pushes fluid through.
 ![](https://www.pumpsandsystems.com/sites/default/files/0718/flexflo_pumphead.jpg)

 The advantage to Peristaltic pumps is durability since the motor and parts never come in contact with the liquid being pumped. a Peristaltic pump is exactly what we are looking for - no more mixing water and electronics!
 Here is the second take with the Peristaltic pump in the bottom right.
 Note that the pump is completely separate from the water this time!

 ![](/images/soil-moisture-2/betterMotor.webp)

 I am quite pleased with the final result.
-Every 30 seconds we check the moisture level of the soil and turn on the pump for 10 seconds to water the plant :)
+Every 30 seconds we check the moisture level of the soil and turn on the pump for 10 seconds to water the plant :) Although the Peristaltic water pump operates at 5-Volts and not 3-Volts like the other motor, we were able to wire it the same as the MiniBoost does boost the signal to 5-Volts if it is not already.

 ### Final Result
 ![](/images/soil-moisture-2/finalResult.webp)